-Man accused of smashing Capitol window with Trump flagpole seconds before Ashli Babbitt shooting
+U.S. charges man accused of smashing glass at Capitol just before fatal shooting

-Jones allegedly used the pole of a Trump flag to break the window, the affidavit says.
+Jones allegedly used a flagpole to break the glass, the affidavit says.

-Seconds later, Babbitt, 35, an Air Force veteran from southern California, was fatally shot by a police officer as she attempted to move through the broken window into the lobby, an inner sanctum within the Capitol leading to the House floor.
+Seconds later, Babbitt, 35, an Air Force veteran from Southern California, was fatally shot by a police officer as she tried to enter the lobby, an inner sanctum that leads to the House floor.

-Hers is one of five deaths linked to the riot, which was carried out by supporters of President Trump who wanted to prevent Congress from certifying his loss to President-elect Joe Biden.
+Hers is one of five deaths linked to the riot, which was carried out by supporters of President Trump who wanted to stop Congress from certifying President-elect Joe Biden’s victory.

-U.S. Capitol and D.C. police are investigating the shooting of Babbitt, and the officer involved has been placed on administrative leave.
+D.C. police and Capitol Police are investigating the shooting of Babbitt, and the officer involved has been placed on administrative leave.

-Acting U.S. Attorney Michael R. Sherwin of Washington has said investigators are probing all aspects of the shooting, including whether the officer, whose name has not been released, used excessive force.
+Acting U.S. attorney Michael R. Sherwin of Washington has said investigators are probing all aspects of the shooting, including whether the officer, whose name has not been released, used excessive force.
 They are also examining whether the shooting was foreseeable and occurred during felonies committed by others, in which case those individuals could face felony murder charges.

-According to a court filing docketed this weekend, Jones was charged by complaint Friday with assaulting a federal officer, civil disorder, obstruction of justice, destruction of property and trespassing.
-An attorney for Jones could not immediately be identified, and charging papers do not say if he is in custody.
+According to a court filing over the weekend, Jones was charged by complaint on Friday with assaulting a federal officer, civil disorder, obstruction of justice, destruction of property and trespassing.
+An attorney for Jones could not immediately be identified, and charging papers do not say whether he is in custody.

-Prosecutors submitted a statement by FBI Special Agent Javier A. Gonzalez narrating the three minutes before Babbitt’s lethal shooting.
+Prosecutors submitted a statement by FBI Special Agent Javier A. Gonzalez narrating the three minutes before Babbitt was shot.

-Citing video footage published by The Washington Post and on YouTube, the agent described apparent lawmakers and officials awaiting evacuation yards behind lobby door, which was barricaded with chairs and protected by officers.
+Citing video footage published by The Washington Post and on YouTube, the agent described apparent lawmakers and other officials awaiting evacuation just yards behind the lobby door, which was barricaded with chairs and protected by officers.

-One man splintered the glass door panels with punches as the crowd shouted at officers, including one person who cried out “F--- the blue” multiple times, the statement by Gonzalez says.
+One man splintered glass in the door with punches as the crowd shouted at officers, including one person who cried out “F--- the blue!” multiple times, the statement by Gonzalez says.

-Another voice warned the officers to leave, saying he did not want to see them get hurt.
-Three officers appeared to move to one side as colleagues in tactical gear arrive, the statement says.
+Another voice warned the officers to leave, saying he did not want to see them hurt.
+Three officers appeared to move to one side as colleagues in tactical gear arrived, the statement says.

 But within seconds, a man identified as Jones allegedly struck the windows with a wooden flagpole at least 10 times, attempting to break in.
-A police officer, with gun raised, appeared to shoot Babbitt, with Jones still in view at the left, holding the pole, the FBI agent said.
+A police officer, with gun raised, appeared to shoot Babbitt, with Jones still in view at the left and holding the pole, the FBI agent said.

 The FBI interviewed a relative and a close friend of Jones who had identified him from video footage of the shooting, the agent said.
 Court papers say the relative, identified only as W-1, told the FBI that he spoke with Jones on the night of Jan.
 6.